-shooto on the of the following gonor a oudouton puttonio.

-LACCD GE pattern 21 units

-CSU GE 39 units
+• LACCD GE pattern 21 units • CSU GE 39 units

-IGETC 37 units
+- IGETC

-Degree applicable elective u inits to

-meet the 60-unit requirement
+- Degree applicable elective units to meet the 60-unit requirement

-Total Degree units 60
+- Total Degree units 60

-TRANSFER NOTES : Which GE Pattern you choose to follow is based on your transfer plans.
+TRANSFER NOTES: Which GE Pattern you choose to follow is based on your transfer plans.
 Students planning to transfer to a four-year university are cautioned that this degree may not meet all of the lower division requirements into a particular major.
 However, through careful educational planning with a counselor, this degree would offer a solid foundation in the transfer process.
 Students should consult with a counselor for specific information regarding their intended major at their target transfer institution.